Senior-Gamal/Backup-Project/README.md

 # Backup Manager

+This repository contains a Laravel-based system for organizing and scheduling server backups.
+The previous iteration was removed due to numerous errors, and this repo now serves as a fresh starting point.

-A Laravel based system to manage and schedule backups.
-This project is designed for deployment on shared hosting without Node or npm.
+The project is intended for deployment on shared hosting without Node.js, npm or Vite.

 ## Features
 - Manage servers and backup servers